-For example, in 2009, the EPA investigated the company after complaints of storing hazardous chemicals and materials.
-Prior to the investigation, thousands of workers at Frontier were exposed to asbestos on a daily basis as almost every material at the job site contained asbestos.
+For example, in 2009, EPA investigated the company after complaints of storing hazardous chemicals and materials.
+Prior to the investigation, workers at Frontier were exposed to asbestos on a daily basis as almost every material at the job site contained asbestos.

 Throughout most of the 1900s, Frontier used asbestos in almost every product and part in its facilities.
 In extreme weather, the company would use asbestos for insulation.
 Being an oil company, Frontier also needed something that would help resist chemicals.